What is a work cell phone policy?

 Cell phone policy example #1

-The purpose of this cell phone policy is to form a work environment that is productive and free of distractions.
+The purpose of this cell phones at work policy is to form a work environment that is productive and free of distractions.

 All employees must operate under this policy, regardless of position.
 It is the company’s expectation that all cell phones will be off or on silent during normal business hours so normal workflow remains undisturbed.
 It is expected that employees will only use their personal cell phones for emergencies or while taking an unpaid break.
-If an employee is operating a motor vehicle or other heavy machinery for the company, the employee must refrain from using their cell phone until it becomes safe to do so.
+For safety, while operating a motor vehicle or other heavy machinery for the company, employees must refrain from using their cell phones.

 Failure to follow this cell phone policy will result in disciplinary action up to and including termination.